NullVoxPopuli/emberconf-2023-resources/resources/pages/main/examples/interval.md

     since components lend themselves to be overburdened with responsibility, it's very easy intermingle different behaviors' cleanup and setup all over the place within a component.
-- we've hacked in a lifecyle event via a set-once property. the getter is still re-evaluated every time underscore time changes
+- we've hacked in a lifecyle event via a set-once property. the getter is still re-evaluated every time underscore time changes.
+    ... and if we were to add tracked data in to the mix, we are at high risk for a memory leak.

 This ... is a disaster.